 Companion: Fidi – Dusa joins you on the field for 30 seconds, damaging and petrifying opponents

 Oh, sweet gorgon head.
-My personal favourite romanceable character in Hades is Dusa, the humble housekeeping gorgon-head with a sweet spot for Zagreus.
-The relationship you develop with Dusa has a much different dynamic to both Thanatos and Magerara, with Zag having to practically convince Dusa that she is worthy of speaking too, let alone loaning her his affections.
+My personal favorite romanceable character in Hades is Dusa, the humble housekeeping gorgon-head with a sweet spot for Zagreus.
+The relationship you develop with Dusa has a much different dynamic to both Thanatos and Megaera, with Zag having to practically convince Dusa that she is worthy of speaking too, let alone loaning her his affections.

 Keepsake: Bone Hourglass – Well of Charon items last for more dungeons